rtoal/ple/ts/README.md

 # TypeScript Explorations

-All of the TypeScript examples in this folder are designed to be compiled with the TypeScript compiler `tsc` and run with Node.js.
+The TypeScript examples in this folder are designed to be compiled with the TypeScript compiler `tsc` and run with Node.js.
 Download and install Node.js from the [Node home page](https://nodejs.org) or use your favorite package manager, then run:

 ```
 npm install -g typescript